dat-ecosystem-archive/dat-js/README.md

 Creates a new dat object.
 The options passed here will be default for any dats created using the `add` method.

- * `options`: any options you can pass to [mafintosh/hyperdrive](https://github.com/mafintosh/hyperdrive) or [karissa/hyperdiscovery](https://github.com/karissa/hyperdiscovery).
+ * `options`: any options you can pass to [mafintosh/hyperdrive](https://github.com/mafintosh/hyperdrive).
 These options will become default for all dats.

 #### `dat.add(key, [options], [onrepo])`